arrow-kt/arrow-website/content/docs/learn/collections-functions/utils.md

 :::danger Not idiomatic

-Although the following functions are very commonly used in other functional languages, they are not considered idiomatic Kotlin.
+Although the following functions are very commonly used in other functional languages, they are not considered idiomatically Kotlin.
 Most Kotlin developers prefer a block with an explicit call, `{ dance(2, it) }`, instead of manipulating the function value as described in this section, `::dance.partially1(2)`.